Eye Examinations

 At MacAdorey Optometrists, we offer a personalised service with one of our experienced Optometrists.
 Our assessment includes:

 You may be eligible for reduced cost examinations via the NHS.
-You can check on the NHS website if you feel that you should be entitled to a free Eye Exam.
+You can check on the NHS website if you feel that you should be entitled to a free Eye Examination.

 Enhanced Eye Examinations with OCT